NT Scan Do’s and Don’ts: How to Prepare for Best Results

 What to Expect During the NT Scan

-This scan typically lasts about 20 to 30 minutes and is usually performed between 11 and 14 weeks of pregnancy.
+The NT scan is a non-invasive ultrasound that measures the nuchal translucency of your fetus.
+It typically takes 20 to 30 minutes and is performed between 11 and 14 weeks of pregnancy.

 Procedure Overview

-As you prepare for the NT scan, you’ll find that it’s a straightforward procedure designed to assess the risk of chromosomal abnormalities in your developing fetus.
-During the scan, a sonographer will use an ultrasound machine to measure the nuchal translucency, which is the fluid at the back of the baby’s neck.
-You’ll lie comfortably on an examination table, and the sonographer will apply gel to your abdomen for better imaging.
+The scan is straightforward.
+A sonographer uses an ultrasound machine to measure the fluid at the back of the baby’s neck.
+You’ll lie on an examination table, and the sonographer will apply gel to your abdomen to improve imaging quality.

 Here’s a quick overview of what to expect: